 If you can imagine Bogart and Bacall in The Big Sleep as a couple of cats you’re almost there.

-This internationally acclaimed series, by Spaniards Juan Diaz Canales, who writes it, and Juanjo Guarnido, who supplies the beautiful watercolor-rendered artwork, first appeared in French in 2000 and sold over 200,000 copies in France alone, and soon nabbed numerous prestigious awards, including the AngoulÍme Comics Festival prizes for Best Series and Best Artwork, and is a three-time Eisner Award nominee.
-The first three Blacksad stories were collected, translated and published by Dark Horse in 2010 for the first time, and followed in 2012 by A Silent Hell, with more reprints promised.
+This internationally acclaimed series has won nearly a dozen prestigious awards, and has even inspired a video game from Pendulo Studios.
+Written by Spaniards Juan Diaz Canales, and illustrated by Juanjo Guarnido, who supplies the beautiful watercolor-rendered artwork, Blacksad first appeared in French in 2000 and sold over 200,000 copies in France alone The first three Blacksad stories were collected, translated and published by Dark Horse in 2010 for the first time, Since then, several collections have followed, the latest being Blacksad: The Complete Stories (2020.

 Collects the first three Blacksad stories.

 - Blacksad: A Silent Hell (2012) | .Buy this book